-The Sanford Underground Research Facility in the former Homestake mine in South Dakota and surrounding land contains an array of 24 seismometers studying the properties of the underground seismic environment.
+The Sanford Underground Research Facility in the former Homestake mine in South Dakota and surrounding land contained an array of 24 seismometers studying the properties of the underground seismic environment.
 One use of the array is to study the benefit of constructing an underground gravitational-wave detector in the quiet seismic environment.
 Due to predicted sensitivity limitations at low frequency from terrestrial gravity noise, commonly known as Newtonian noise, it is important to study the potential for coherent Newtonian-noise subtraction using seismometers.
-In previous work, we used Wiener-filtering techniques to subtract coherent noise in a smaller seismic array in the frequency band $0.05 - 1 \,\mathrm{Hz}$, achieving more than an order of magnitude noise cancellation over a majority of this band.
+In previous work, we used Wiener-filtering techniques to subtract coherent noise in a smaller seismic array in the frequency band 0.05 - 1 Hz, achieving more than an order of magnitude noise cancellation over a majority of this band.
 In this paper, we demonstrate significant improvement over these results being able to use a larger number of seismometers as input to the Wiener filter.
 The increased extent of the array allows us to investigate correlations between seismometers in greater detail, which is required to define more accurate Newtonian-noise models and to predict the performance of Newtonian-noise cancellation systems for underground detectors.
-Specifically, we found evidence that body waves dominate oceanic microseisms at 0.2 Hz during times when the spectral density approaches the global low-noise model.
-A continuous background of body waves together with typically week-long Rayleigh-wave transients would pose a tremendous challenge to a cancellation of seismic Newtonian noise in ground-based, sub-Hz, gravitational-wave detectors.
+Specifically, we found evidence that body waves dominate oceanic microseisms at 0.2 Hz during times when the spectral density approaches the global low-noise model being perturbed by typically week-long fundamental Rayleigh-wave transients.
+Such mixed wave fields would pose a substantial additional challenge to the cancellation of seismic Newtonian noise in ground-based, sub-Hz, gravitational-wave detectors.